projectinnovatenewark/csx2/workshops/workshop_3/ready_set_go.md

             time.sleep(1)
             green_light.off()

+        pause()

-7. Lastly we set the "start_lights()" function to be called when the tactile button is pressed using the ".when_pressed()" method we learned earlier.
+14. Lastly we set the "start_lights()" function to be called when the tactile button is pressed using the ".when_pressed()" method we learned earlier.

         button.when_pressed = start_lights

 The complete file now looks like the following.

+        from gpiozero import Button, LED
+        from signal import pause
+        import time

+        def start_lights():
+            red_light.on()
+            time.sleep(1.5)
+            red_light.off()
+            time.sleep(1)

+            yellow_light.on()
+            time.sleep(1.5)
+            yellow_light.off()
+            time.sleep(1)

+            green_light.on()
+            time.sleep(1.5)
+            green_light.off()
+            time.sleep(1)

+        pause()

+        button.when_pressed = start_lights

+Now we have a working light sequence!
+You can play around with the timing of the sequence and even add lights if you want.

+Takeaways from this workshop:
+- We can control our peripherals with Python and the gpiozero library
+- The breadboard should be grounded using the **GND** pin on the Pi and a jumper wire
+- Ohm resistors need to be used to control the power output to the LED lights
+- Each LED light needs its own Ohm resistor
+- A single Python program can be used to control more than one peripheral
+- You can use one peripheral to control others, such as using the tactile button to start our light sequence